kaushikgopal/google-reminders-cli/README.md

 **Disclaimer**: Currently there is no official API for _Google Reminders_, so instead, this tool imitates a browser request.
 This may cause google-reminders-cli to stop function correctly at any time.

+# Todos

+* If a time is not supplied, assume it to be all_day event
+* Add concept of end_date
+* Add repetitive reminders